 Bottom line: I’ve had the collection for just under a week and I’m happy that I made the jump.
 Granted, the $600 isn’t refundable so I NEED to be happy with it.
 But at the end of the day, I’m shedding no tears or gnashing my teeth in my sleep.

 I only dabble in Illustrator so I can’t speak with much authority on that element (but what I’ve seen, I like).
 But Dreamweaver CS4 and Photoshop CS4 are so slick, I’m convinced that some black magic might be in play.

 Updated Bottom Line: It’s been about 6 weeks now and I’m shopping for a new computer.
-Granted, my box was probably due for an upgrade within the next six months, but Photoshop in particular has become a modest burden as it gets quite excited when I have more than 10 image open (read below–I’m not exactly using a Pentium One).
+Granted, my box was probably due for an upgrade within the next six months, but Photoshop, in particular, has become a modest burden as it gets quite excited when I have more than 10 images open (read below–I’m not exactly using a Pentium One).
 Even nudging a simple square outline forces my computer to “think” (a slight pause and the “hourglass” icon) before it slides even a pixel in any direction.
-Those one-second interruptions in the work flow add up over the course of a working day.
-And again, Dreamweaver, Illustrator and company have not shown themselves to be as processor hungry.
+Those one-second interruptions in the workflow add up over the course of a working day.
+And again, Dreamweaver, Illustrator, and company have not shown themselves to be as processor hungry.
 And that makes sense.